Automator19/automator19.github.io/_posts/2023-03-23-Terraform-Basics.md

 - when using remote state, root module outputs can be accesses by other configurations via terraform_remote_state data source

 ## Local Variables
+- A local value assigns a name to an expression, so you can use the name multiple times within a module instead of repeating the expression.
+- The expressions in local values are not limited to literal constants; they can also reference other values in the module in order to transform or combine - them, including variables, resource attributes, or other local values

+# How to use terraform.tfvars and .auto.tfvars ?

+- In terraform you must declare input variables (Either Blank or defaults) in a variable.tf file.
+- Now value can be defined in this file or you can define them in terraform.tfvars or auto.tfvars files.
+- .tfvars will take precedence when applying value during terraform apply

+    example if you define environment name is "dev" in variables.tf file and define environment name "test" in tfvars file.
+Terraform will use "test" from tfvars , variables.tf will be ignored.

+so why would you use exmaple vpc.auto.tfvars and not define them in terraform.tfvars file ?
+This is to separate vpc related values from generic values.
+You can define values in any of the files.